Find Affordable College Courses

 $15,500 Average Tuition & Fees

-Eastern Michigan University landed the #10 spot in the 2023 rankings for the best value music programs.
-Located in the suburb of Ypsilanti, Eastern Michigan is a public college with a fairly large student population.
+With a ranking of #10, Eastern Michigan University did quite well on this year’s best value schools for music students.
+Located in the large suburb of Ypsilanti, Eastern Michigan is a public college with a large student population.

 Best Value Music Colleges in the Great Lakes Region